 Public Impact will provide technical assistance for the New Jersey Department of Education’s Office of Charter and Renaissance Schools and BES will provide leadership development support for grantees and the New Jersey charter sector as a whole.

-The next round of the New Jersey Public Charter Schools Association CSP Competitive Sub-Grant Application will open this fall 2021.
+Round 2 of the NJPCSA CSP Competitive Sub-Grant Application will open on Tuesday, August 10, 2021.